fortinet-fortisoar/solution-pack-mssp/README.md

 The steps for deploying a solution pack are mentioned in the [Deploying a Solution Pack](https://github.com/fortinet-fortisoar/how-tos/blob/main/DeployingASolutionPack.md) article.
 **Important**: You must import the solution pack zip on both the 'Master' and the 'Tenant' nodes.

+More information about the Multi-Tenancy Solution Pack can be found [here](https://github.com/fortinet-fortisoar/solution-pack-multi-tenancy/blob/develop/docs/MSSPContentPackDoc.md).